-Notice is hereby given that an Annual General Meeting of Shareholders of Mega African Capital Limited will be held on June 8, 2017 at 10:00 GMT in the Zero Room of the Ghana College of Physicians and Surgeons Building at Ridge, Accra
+Notice is hereby given that an Annual General Meeting of Mega African Capital Limited (the "Company") will be held on Wednesday, 13th June, 2018 at 10:00a.m GMT at the Zero Room of the Ghana College of Physicians and Surgeons, Ridge, Accra.

-AGENDA
+AGENDA:

-- Consideration of the Audited Accounts of the Company for the year ended 31st December, 2016, and the Reports of the directors and Auditors; - 2.
-To re-elect Christine Dowuona-Hammond as a Director; - 3.
-To approve Directors Fees; and - 4.
-To authorize Directors to determine the remuneration of the Auditors
+- Consideration of the Audited Accounts of the Company for the year ended 31st December, 2017, and the Reports of the Directors and Auditors; - 2.
+To re-elect Rosalyn Darkwa as a Director; - 3.
+To appoint Edward Ntim-Addae as a Director; - 4.
+To approve Directors Fees; - 5.
+To authorize Directors to determine the remuneration of the Auditors; and - 6.
+To consider and if thought fit to pass the following as a special resolution: